Banging The "Chemicals Cause Cancer" Drum Is Based On Non Science!

 FACT: The research is only the beginning to try to learn more about our exposures to chemicals in our environment, yet they concede in discussion that these chemicals are ubiquitous in our environment and we will always be exposed to them in our lifetimes.
 Plus to date it is the only study of it's kind and though published in a peer reviewed journal, this study provides novel data on the regulation of genes involved in epigenetic reprogramming that could help in understanding of epigenetic mechanism for As and E2-induced prostate cancer.
 Additionally, this finding will serve as the foundation for future studies on the epigenetic basis for environmental carcinogen-induced human cancers.

 This is the study in a nutshell and we did read the entire abstract as difficult as it is, yet vital for fully understanding the science.
-We invite you to view it HERE, whatever suits your needs.
-Although it maybe an interesting beginning to learning more, this study has yet to be peer reviewed by their own admission and is a NOVEL study just touching the very tip of this monstrous iceberg, we call scientific research.
+We invite you to view their study, whatever suits your needs.
+We can no longer provide a link due to the lack of SSL Security.
+You can copy and paste the URL into your web browser if you wish to review the study. (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0043880) Although it maybe an interesting beginning to learning more, this study has yet to be peer reviewed by their own admission and is a NOVEL study just touching the very tip of this monstrous iceberg, we call scientific research.

 It hardly calls for the alarm to be sounded by those that wish to take this further than the reality founded in science.
 Plus the reference to well water in the Epoch Times article is also of concern, yet the majority of people except for certain countries listed, are drinking either their bottled waters or treated water provided by their respective city.
 The water that was tested the author referenced was in Cornwall, England and it relates to scattered private wells throughout the community.
-We have provided the Original study here which explains why and how this can occur.
+The Environmental Protection provided by the Cornwall Gov't monitoring is staying on top of this and do attribute the majority of the contamination is isolated to private wells.

 As we attempt to digest this authors analogies, it was only when we finally reached the sub chapter "Environmental Sources" of the UK authors article that it all made sense.
 It smacked of the agenda put forth by the Campaign for Safe Cosmetics trying yet again, through this author propagating their same tired mantra.
 Essentially using and equating a single prostate cancer study to that of women finding these same chemicals in their makeup.